 This approach improves plotting performance.
 When a user is observing a detailed view at the lowest levels (after zooming) we present only that part of the graph on the screen.
-The view in which the user is interested can be within a single super-super cluster or even within a single super-cluster.
-Thus only specific components are drawn on the screen, which greatly reduces the plotting time.
 The choice of a circle for representing a component helps reduce the time required for changing parameters as only center of the coordinates need to be changed.
-Figure 6-7 demonstrate this change of focus that we described.
+Figure 3 demonstrate this change of focus that we described.

-Fig.6.
-View before change of the focus.
+Figure 3.
+Views before and after the change of the focus